What Is Perimenopause?

-Many women get relief from hot flashes and night sweats, or VMS, after taking low-dose birth control pills for a short time.
+You may get relief from hot flashes and night sweats, or VMS, after taking low-dose birth control pills for a short time.
 Other options that may control hot flashes include the birth control skin patch, vaginal ring, and progesterone injections.
 Certain women should not use birth control hormones, so talk to your doctor to see if they are right for you.

+Certain lifestyle changes such as eating a healthy diet, light exercise, and avoiding foods or activities that trigger hot flashes can also help.
 You may also feel better if you do things that enhance your general well-being, such as:

 Talk to your doctor if you are having problems with your sex drive.
 They may be able to recommend a counselor or therapist to help you and your partner work through this problem.
-Vaginal lubricants may also be recommended, if vaginal dryness is a problem.
+Vaginal lubricants may also be recommended if vaginal dryness is a problem.

 Talk to your doctor about your specific symptoms and goals of treatment.
 This will help them make a plan that is right for you.